 Split into the eight most popular cities, islands, and towns, we will look at each including some of the best places to visit, and things to see and do:

 One of my personal favorites!
 Playa del Carmen has everything, with great nightlife, a variety of options for food (both budget and fancy) as well as lots of cool things to do and see in the town and nearby.

-The beach is more popular than most of the others in this guide, but there are lots of open bars and amenities close-by which is great for when you’re feeling like a lazy beach day.
+The beach is more popular than most of the others in this guide, but there are lots of open bars and amenities close by which is great for when you’re feeling like a lazy beach day.

 Some of the best discotecas (nightclubs) in the area include Mamitas Beach Club and Santino.

-For a more surreal night out, you should head to the infamous Cocobongo nightclub, which features an opera-style performance and is more of a show than a club, but with a large variety of drinks until late.
+For a more surreal night out, you can head to the infamous Cocobongo nightclub, which features an opera-style performance and is more of a show than a club, but with a large variety of drinks until late.

 Another popular visit here is the aquarium (Aquarium beach) which features over 200 tropical and exotic species and is located just off the Quinta Avenida.